10-menachi/fullstackopen/README.md

-## This is a react app to show the overview about the Fullstack Open course
+## This is a repository containing assignments for the
+## fullstackopen react course